-6.4 Effects of Climate Change on a Proposed Action & Environment
+7.1.1 Effects of Climate Change on a Proposed Action & Environment

-CEQ's newly issued final NEPA guidance clearly states when addressing climate change, agencies should consider the effects of climate change on a proposed action and its environmental impacts.
-However, "the effects of climate change on a proposed action and its environmental impacts" is not air quality related.
+With CEQ's release of the final Guidance on GHG and Climate Change (and regardless of the fact the guidance was revoked), CEQ clearly intended for Federal agencies to consider the effects of climate change on a proposed action and its environmental impacts.
+"The effects of climate change on a proposed action and its environmental impacts" is not directly air quality related; therefore, this section is optional for air quality impact assessments.
+However, these steps may be of use in assessing the effects of climate change on other non-air quality resources.

 To evaluate the effects of climate change on a proposed action, two subjective qualitative assessments are performed; 1) the impact of climate change on a proposed action, and 2) the impact of climate change on the action's environmental impacts.

-The USAF is responsible for meeting the CEQ's guidance "to the fullest extent possible" per 40 CFR 1500.2; however, CEQ's guidance is clear that one should apply the rule of reason and the concept of proportionality (regulatory speak for keep it simple).
+The USAF is responsible for meeting the CEQ's guidance "to the fullest extent possible" per 40 CFR 1500.2; however, CEQ's Regulations (40 CFR Parts 1500-1508) make it clear that one should apply the rule of reason and the concept of proportionality (regulatory speak for keep it simple).
 Under the rule of reason, actions/alternatives with greater positive features and least negative effects weigh higher (more positive) than actions/alternatives with less positive features and greater negative effects.
 Under the concept of proportionality, actions/alternatives with the least quantity of projected GHG emissions weigh higher (more positive and desirable) than actions/alternatives with higher quantity of projected GHG emissions.
 Therefore, the effort that must be put into assessing the effects of climate change on a proposed action and its environmental impacts needs to be proportional to the actions potential to affect climate change and vice versa.
-Therefore, it is a good practice for: